grucloud/grucloud/examples/starhackit/eks-lean/README.md

 ### Modules for K8s resources

-The local module defining the app on the k8s side is located at [base](../base)
+The local module defining the app on the k8s side is located at [base](../base).

+There is no trace of manifests in YAML, instead, Kubernetes manifests are described in Javascript, allowing the use of variables, conditionals, loops, importing code, and even the use of a debugger.
+Therefore, GruCloud is an alternative to _helm_.

 ### Resources